Hoosiers (film): Critical response

+Chicago Tribune critic Gene Siskel also criticized the film, calling it sentimental and predictable.

 Accolades

 Hoosiers has been named by many publications as the best or one of the best sports movies ever made.

 Hoosiers was ranked number 13 by the American Film Institute on its 100 Years...
 100 Cheers list of most inspirational films.
 The film was the choice of the readers of USA Today as the best sports movie of all time.
 In 2001, Hoosiers was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant" due in part to an especially large number of nominations from Indiana citizens.

-In June 2008, AFI revealed its "Ten top Ten" — the best ten films in ten classic American film genres — after polling over 1,500 people from the creative community.
+In June 2008, AFI revealed its "Ten Top Ten" — the best ten films in ten classic American film genres — after polling over 1,500 people from the creative community.
 Hoosiers was acknowledged as the fourth best film in the sports genre.

 A museum to commemorate the real-life achievements of the 1954 Milan team has been established.

 In 2015, MGM partnered with the Indiana Pacers to create Hickory uniforms inspired by the film.
 The Pacers first wore the tribute uniforms during select games in the 2015–16 NBA regular season in honor of the film's 30th anniversary.

-In April 2017, Vice President Mike Pence said that Hoosiers is the “greatest sports movie ever made" while traveling on a flight from Indonesia to Australia with a pool of journalists.
+In April 2017, Vice President (and former governor of Indiana) Mike Pence said that Hoosiers is the "greatest sports movie ever made" while traveling on a flight from Indonesia to Australia with a pool of journalists.